strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 Kubernetes supports configuration of a Security Context (SC) which can limit what the applications running on top of it are or are not allowed to do.
 The SC can be configured on the Pod level (Pod Security Context) or on the container level.
 When configured on the Pod level, it applies to all containers in given pod.
-The security context allows to configure different security related aspects of the containers.
+The security context allows you to configure different security related aspects of the containers.
 For example:
 * Users and group used for running the container
 * Capabilities available to the applications
 * _seccomp_ profiles
 * SELinux options

-Latest versions of Kubernetes introduced Pod Security Standards.
+The latest versions of Kubernetes introduced Pod Security Standards.
 These standards can be used to enforce the security context configuration.
-It specified three different profiles which define what is the allowed security context:
+Pod Security Standards define three profiles to specify the security context allowed for applications:
 * _Privileged_ for applications needing the widest possible permissions
 * _Baseline_ which prevents some common security issues, but is minimally restrictive
 * _Restricted_ which heavily restricts the application permissions and follows the best hardening practices

 The detailed description of the profiles including of the list of allowed and not-allowed configurations for each profile is available in [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

-Together with the profiles it also introduces Pod Security Admission plugin which can enforce the security standards.
+Together with the profiles, Kubernetes also introduced a Pod Security Admission plugin to enforce the security standards.
 From Kubernetes 1.23, these features moved to Beta and are enabled by default.
 By default it does not enforce any of the profiles.
-Enforcing a specific profile can be configured either in the Kubernetes APi server configuration or using namespace labels.
+Enforcing a specific profile can be configured either in the Kubernetes API server configuration or using namespace labels.
 Once enabled, it will not allow creation of Pods which do not have the security context configured as described by the enforced profile.
-You can learn more about the Pod Security Admission in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-admission/)
+You can learn more about the Pod Security Admission in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-admission/).

 ## Current situation

-Currently, Strimzi does by default only minimal configuration of the security context.
+Currently, Strimzi provides a minimal configuration of the security context by default.
 When running on Kubernetes and using persistent storage, we configure the group which should be used for the storage.
-That is the only automatic configuration Strimzi does.
+That is the only automatic configuration Strimzi makes.

-Users can use the `.template` fields in the Strimzi custom resources to configure their own security context.
+Users can use the `.template` properties in the Strimzi custom resources to configure their own security context.
 That allows them to customize it to match their own requirements and policies.
 On OpenShift, the security context is automatically injected into the Pods when they are created based on the OpenShift SCC policies.
 This typically involves dropping some capabilities, using some random unprivileged user ID etc.